everestial/phase-extender/README.md

 * **A) Convert VCF to haplotype file:**

-    `python3 vcf_to_table-v3.py --mode VcfToHap --PI PI --PG PG --vcf RBphased_file.vcf --out haploype_file.txt`
+      python3 vcf_to_table-v3.py --mode VcfToHap --PI PI --PG PG --vcf RBphased_file.vcf --out haploype_file.txt

+ **`**Note: If RBphase information is represented by other FORMAT fields "PI" and "PG" can be replaced accordingly.
+  `--unphased yes` can be added to `vcf_to_table-v3.py` to include the unphased genotypes.
+This parameter will not affect the phase extension, and is only included to keep the whole data intact.`**

 * **B) Convert haplotype reference panel (VCF) to haplotype file:**

       python3 vcf_to_table-v3.py --mode RefPanelToHap --PI CHROM --PG GT --vcf a_refPanel_vcf_file.vcf --out a_refPanel_haploype_file.txt

-`--unphased yes` can be added to `vcf_to_table-v3.py` to include the unphased genotypes.
-This parameter will not affect the phase extension, and is only included to keep the whole data intact.

 ## Step 02: